When Diffusion Breaks Constraints: Sequential Autoregressive Generation with RL and MCTS: Preliminary: Gumbel MCTS

-\paragraph{Sequential Halving with Gumbel.} Sequential Halving \cite{karnin2013almost} is a bandit algorithm for simple regret minimisation.
-It aims at maximising the $Q$-value of the last or the finally selected action in simulations, which differs from the cumulative regrets that maximise the $Q$ from all $n$ simulations \cite{tolpin2012mcts}.
+\paragraph{Sequential Halving with Gumbel.} Sequential Halving \citep{karnin2013almost} is a bandit algorithm for simple regret minimisation.
+It aims at maximising the $Q$-value of the last or the finally selected action in simulations, which differs from the cumulative regrets that maximise the $Q$ from all $n$ simulations \citep{tolpin2012mcts}.

-The algorithm of Sequential Halving with Gumbel is shown in the Alg~\ref{alg:SeqHalving}.
-The original Sequential Halving samples possible moves/actions from action space uniformly at random, while the author modified it to sample from a learned policy network $\pi_\theta$ without replacement.
-The policy network $\pi_\theta$ can be viewed as a parameterized distribution over the action space, and $\theta$ is its parameter.
-It then simulates those sampled actions for $\lfloor\frac{N}{|\texttt{Seq}|\times\log_2(K)}\rfloor$ number of times each, selecting half of the actions with the highest average return, and repeats the process, until there is only one action remains.
+Algorithm~\ref{alg:SeqHalving} shows Sequential Halving with Gumbel.
+The original Sequential Halving samples actions uniformly at random, while the Gumbel variant samples from learned policy logits without replacement.
+It then simulates those sampled actions for $\lfloor\frac{N}{|\texttt{Seq}|\times\log_2(K)}\rfloor$ trials each, keeps the half with the highest transformed average return, and repeats until one action remains.

-\paragraph{Gumbel Muzero MCTS} Using the Sequential Halving with Gumbel algorithm, the authors modified the action selection procedure in Monte Carlo Tree Search.
+\paragraph{Gumbel MCTS} Using Sequential Halving with Gumbel, we modify the root action selection procedure in Monte Carlo tree search.
 The pseudocode is shown in Alg~\ref{alg:gumbelMuzeroMCTS}.

-Gumbel Muzero uses the new MCTS algorithm to perform the self-play with a policy network and value network and uses the generated planning data to train the policy network and value network for improvement.
-This variant of the MCTS algorithm has a better guarantee that the policy produced by MCTS is better than the policy network, i.e.,
+Gumbel MCTS uses the search procedure to generate planning data, which is then used to train the policy and value heads.
+The root-selection procedure has the policy-improvement guarantee from the Gumbel MuZero analysis, i.e.,

-Where the $\bar{q}$ is estimated by the MCTS algorithm and $\sigma$ is a transform function, such as the formula we used below:
+where the $\bar{q}$ is estimated by MCTS and $\sigma$ is a transform function, such as the formula we use below: